caio0452/AIQueryMatcher/README.md

 ## How to use the provided ETAClassifier:

-1. Set the OPENAI_API_KEY enviroment variable
+1. Set the OPENAI_API_KEY enviroment variable, if you wish to run the tests.py

 2. Create an ETAClassifier: